Roxana1981/The-Wedding-Planner/README.md

 ### Gallery

 This page reflects a collection of photos from differents events.
 Photos have been carefully chosen in order to mantain a similar esthetic of the main image in the homepage.
-End users can access to the "Gallery" through the navigation bar.
+End users can access to the Gallery through the navigation bar.

 ![Gallery](assets/readmeimg/gallery.jpg)